jak528/gatsby-starter-netlify-cms/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: Generalist
-image: /img/home-jumbotron.jpg
+image: /img/logo.png
-heading: Great coffee with a conscience
+heading: Why
-subheading: Support sustainable farming while enjoying a cup
+subheading: The convergence of ideas from disparate fields
 mainpitch:
-  title: Why Kaldi
+  title: What we do
   description: >
     Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
 We source all of our beans